Horizon brightened acceleration radiation from massive vector fields: Introduction

-From the propagation side, the Schwarzschild problem for Proca fields has been analyzed in detail, including decoupled master equations, axial/polar structure, and numerical spectra; recent work has begun to systematize greybody factors for massive vectors, underscoring the importance of transmission coefficients in any observational or analogue setup \cite{Rosa:2011my}.
-These developments make the Proca generalization of the HBAR framework both timely and natural: longitudinal versus transverse responses, mass thresholds, and polarization-specific greybody factors jointly provide clean spectral signatures unavailable to scalar fields.
-More broadly, interest in light vectors around black holes, especially in the context of ultralight hidden photons, has emphasized superradiant dynamics and observational signatures, underscoring the phenomenological value of polarization- and mass-threshold effects in spin-1 spectra \cite{Brito:2015oca,Baryakhtar:2017ngi}.
+From the propagation side, the Schwarzschild problem for Proca fields has been analyzed in detail, including decoupled master equations, axial/polar structure, and numerical spectra; recent work has begun to systematize greybody factors for massive vectors, underscoring the importance of transmission coefficients in any observational or analogue setup \cite{Rosa:2011my}. {These developments make the Proca generalization of the HBAR framework both timely and natural.
+The physical interest is not merely that one obtains a spin-1 version of the scalar calculation, but that massive vectors introduce qualitatively new observables: a longitudinal polarization absent in scalar and Maxwell cases, a hard spectral threshold at \(\nu=m_V\), and polarization-resolved propagation through axial/polar Schwarzschild barriers.
+Within a cavity-selected HBAR protocol, these features imply a distinctive \textit{gap-plus-tail} spectrum, a channel-dependent turn-on near threshold, and detector-dependent sensitivity to longitudinal versus transverse response.
+These are semirealistic signatures in the sense relevant to detector theory and analogue implementations: they specify which observable features would distinguish a massive vector field from scalar or massless spin-1 radiation in any mode-resolved measurement.
+More broadly, because light vectors and hidden photons are actively studied in black hole environments, the Proca case provides a useful analytic template for separating universal near-horizon thermality from field-specific spin-1 spectral structure.} More broadly, interest in light vectors around black holes, especially in the context of ultralight hidden photons, has emphasized superradiant dynamics and observational signatures, underscoring the phenomenological value of polarization- and mass-threshold effects in spin-1 spectra \cite{Brito:2015oca,Baryakhtar:2017ngi}.
 Finally, the role of cavities and localized detectors in curved backgrounds has been analyzed in detector-theory language, offering complementary perspectives on how boundary conditions and motion shape response, which are concepts directly mirrored by the cavity protocol adopted here \cite{Ahmadzadegan:2013iua}.